A flexible model-free prediction-based framework for feature ranking: Introduction

-In practice, statistical tests (e.g., two-sample $t$ test and two-sample Wilcoxon rank-sum test) are often used to rank features marginally.
-However, these tests do not reflect the objective of a prediction task.
-For example, if the classification error is of concern, the connection between the significance of these tests and the classification error is unclear.
+In practice, statistical tests (e.g., two-sample $t$ test and two-sample Wilcoxon rank-sum test) and association measures (e.g., Pearson correlation) are often used to rank features marginally \citep{davoli2013cumulative, lyu2020dorge}.
+However, these tests and association measures do not reflect the objective of a prediction task.
+For example, if the classification error is of concern, it is unclear how the significance of these tests or the values of these measures are connected to the classification error.
 This misalignment of ranking criterion and prediction objective is undesirable: the resulting feature rank list does not reflect the marginal importance of each feature for the prediction objective.
 Hence, scientists and practitioners call for a marginal ranking approach that meets the prediction objective.

 In this work, we focus on marginal ranking for binary prediction, which can be formulated as binary classification in machine learning.
-Binary classification has multiple prediction objectives, \jl{which we refer to as paradigms here. \jjl{These paradigms include} (1) the \textit{classical} paradigm that minimizes the classification error,} a weighted sum of the type I and type II errors, \jl{whose weights are} the class priors \citep{Hastie.Tibshirani.ea.2009, james2013introduction}, (2) the \textit{cost-sensitive learning} paradigm that replaces the \jl{two error weights by pre-determined constant costs} \citep{Elkan01, ZadLanAbe03}, (3) the \textit{Neyman-Pearson (NP)} paradigm that minimizes the type II error subject to a type I error upper bound \citep{cannon2002learning, scott2005neyman, tong2013plug, tong2016neyman}, and (4) the \textit{global} paradigm that focuses on the overall prediction accuracy under all possible thresholds: the area under the receiver-operating-characteristic curve (AUROC) or precision-recall curve (AUPRC).
-Here we consider marginal ranking of features under the classical and NP paradigms, \jl{and we define the corresponding ranking criteria as the classical criterion (CC) and the Neyman-Pearson criterion (NPC).
-The idea behind these two criteria is easily generalizable to the cost-sensitive learning paradigm} and the global paradigm.
+Binary classification has multiple prediction objectives, which we refer to as paradigms here. \jjl{These paradigms include} (1) the \textit{classical} paradigm that minimizes the classification error, i.e., a weighted sum of the type I and type II errors where the weights are the class probabilities \citep{Hastie.Tibshirani.ea.2009, james2013introduction}, (2) the \textit{cost-sensitive learning} paradigm that replaces the \jl{two error weights by pre-determined costs} \citep{Elkan01, ZadLanAbe03}, (3) the \textit{Neyman-Pearson (NP)} paradigm that minimizes the type II error subject to a type I error upper bound \citep{cannon2002learning, scott2005neyman, tong2013plug, tong2016neyman}, and (4) the \textit{global} paradigm that focuses on the overall prediction accuracy under all possible thresholds: the area under the receiver-operating-characteristic curve (AUROC) or the area under the precision-recall curve (AUPRC).
+Here we consider marginal ranking of features under the classical and NP paradigms, and we define the corresponding ranking criteria as the classical criterion (CC) and the Neyman-Pearson criterion (NPC).
+To implement CC and NPC, we take a model-free approach by using nonparametric estimates of class-conditional feature densities.
+This approach makes CC and NPC more adaptive to diverse feature distributions than existing criteria for marginal feature ranking.
+The idea behind CC and NPC is easily generalizable to the cost-sensitive learning paradigm and the global paradigm.